xDaryamo/puccini/TUTORIAL.md

 The URL system is quite powerful and even supports access to git repositories (GitOps!).
 Any valid git repository URL can follow the "git:" prefix, then follow with a "!" and the path within the repository.
-Also note that in bash you need to escape the "!" character:
+Also note that in bash you need to escape the "!" character or wrap it in single quotes:

     puccini-tosca compile 'git:https://github.com/tliron/puccini.git!examples/openstack/hello-world.yaml'